krhetest/LabBench.Manual/docs/index.md

 </protocol>
 ```

-Please note that the full content of the `<multiple-perception-thresholds>` is not shown in the experiment.
+Please note that the full content of the `<multiple-perception-thresholds>` is not shown in the example.
 The following sections will go through each part of this protocol definition file to explain how to write them and how they are used to define an experimental protocol.

 ## Code completion and error checking